Ludwig von Bertalanffy: Family life

 Bertalanffy met his wife, Maria, in April 1924 in the Austrian Alps.
 They were hardly ever apart for the next forty-eight years.
 She wanted to finish studying but never did, instead devoting her life to Bertalanffy's career.
 Later, in Canada, she would work both for him and with him in his career, and after his death she compiled two of Bertalanffy's last works.
-They had one child, a son who followed in his father's footsteps by making his profession in the field of cancer research.
+They had a son, Felix D. Bertalanffy (1926-1999), who was a professor at the University of Manitoba and followed in his father's footsteps by making his profession in the field of cancer research.

 Work

-Today, Bertalanffy is considered to be a founder and one of the principal authors of the interdisciplinary school of thought known as general systems theory.
+Today, Bertalanffy is considered to be a founder and one of the principal authors of the interdisciplinary school of thought known as general systems theory, which was pioneered by Alexander Bogdanov.
 According to Weckowicz (1989), he "occupies an important position in the intellectual history of the twentieth century.
 His contributions went beyond biology, and extended into cybernetics, education, history, philosophy, psychiatry, psychology and sociology.
 Some of his admirers even believe that this theory will one day provide a conceptual framework for all these disciplines".